danielbodnar/awesome-stars/README.md

 ## ai

+- [ferrislucas/promptr](https://github.com/ferrislucas/promptr) - Promptr is a CLI tool that lets you use plain English to instruct GPT3 or GPT4 to make changes to your codebase.
+- [jupyter-naas/naas](https://github.com/jupyter-naas/naas) - ⚙️ Schedule notebooks, run them like APIs, expose securely your assets: Jupyter as a viable ⚡️ Production environment
 - [diciaup/assistant-cli](https://github.com/diciaup/assistant-cli) - A comfortable CLI tool to use ChatGPT service🔥
 - [sindresorhus/awesome-chatgpt](https://github.com/sindresorhus/awesome-chatgpt) - 🤖 Awesome list for ChatGPT — an artificial intelligence chatbot developed by OpenAI
 - [leetcode-mafia/cheetah](https://github.com/leetcode-mafia/cheetah) - Mac app for crushing remote tech interviews with AI